Rio Grande do Sul: Language

 As in all Brazil, Portuguese is the main spoken language.
 A few expressions of Spanish origin are common (such as "gracias" instead of "obrigado", or the vocative "tchê") etc., due to the proximity with Argentina and Uruguay and their common Gaucho past.
 Also a few words of German origin, particularly referring to cuisine, have entered the vocabulary, such as "chimia" (from "schmier") and "cuca" (from "Kuchen").
 Words of Guarani language origin also make up the vocabulary, an example being the largely used word "guri", meaning "boy".

-The Gaúchos are also famous by their use of the pronoun "tu", instead of "você", the latter being the formal second person singular noun and the first being the informal noun equivalent.
+The Gaúchos use the pronoun "tu", instead of "você", the latter being the formal second person singular noun and the first being the informal noun equivalent.
 In the traditional Gaúcho dialect of the Pampas, the verb is conjugated correctly in the second person singular, as in European Portuguese (tu cantas, tu bates, tu partes, tu pões).
 In the colloquial Portuguese of Porto Alegre, however, the verb is conjugated in the second person as in the third person (tu canta, tu bate, tu parte, tu põe).